 - This is Why Your Email Funnels Suck

 Veteran personal branding expert Jane Anderson shares her breadth of experience and hidden tricks of the trade with you on her innovative blog.
 What we love most about her content model is that she uses real-life examples from celebrities, the media, and globally-recognized brands to support her valuable insight.

-Three posts we like from Jane Anderson:
+Posts we like from Jane Anderson:

 25. Jenna Kutcher

 Influencer, professional photographer, and branding maven Jenna Kutcher has built one of the most loyal followings around by simply blogging about her mid-20s career change.
 Kutcher regularly updates her blog and has made it her mission to use her talents to educate the masses on the power of personal branding.
 To sweeten the deal, Kutcher regularly invites other branding experts to add fresh perspectives.

 - 10 Books Every Girl Boss Should Have on Her Shelf